APCSA-Turin/final-project-Diyor52/Diyor Written Walkthrough.md

 - uses the timer system imported to start the timer.
 - The timer system allows the user to set a certain time amount for the player to win or lose
 - if it goes past 30 seconds and the word is still not guessed then you lose.
+- uses currentmilli to get the time in milliseconds then convert to seconds and how long it took

 ```java
 dispayGame()